ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 - 3.1 Optimality of a basic feasible solution
 - 3.2 Development of the simplex method
 - 3.3 Implementations of the simplex method
-- 3.4 Anticycling
 - 3.5 Finding an initial basic feasible solution
 - 3.4 Anticycling

 ### Chapter 4 — Duality theory

 - 4.2 The dual of a LO problem
-- 4.3 The duality theorem
+- 4.3 The weak and strong duality theorems and the complementary slackness conditions
-- 4.6 Farkas' Lemma
+- 4.6 & 4.7 Farkas' Lemma and the Strong Duality Theorem
-- 4.7 From separating hyperplanes to duality
 - 4.8 Cones and extreme rays
 - 4.9 Representations of polyhedra
 - 4.5 Dual simplex method